MyIpWasLocalhost/flamepost/readme.md

 ## Run the project

 0. Flamepost was designed on top of .NET CORE 8.0.
-Please correctly install the dependency.
+   - Please correctly install the [runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
 1. clone the project：

    ```sh